hust-open-atom-club/linux-insides-zh/Interrupts/linux-interrupts-6.md

 jne	first_nmi
 ```

-Note that in this case it is first `NMI` every time, because if the first `NMI` catched page fault, breakpoint or another exception it will be executed in the kernel mode.
+Note that in this case it is first `NMI` every time, because if the first `NMI` caught page fault, breakpoint or another exception it will be executed in the kernel mode.
 If we didn't come from userspace, first of all we test our temporary variable:

 ```assembly
 cmpl	$1, -8(%rsp)